Kowsi/SP500-Performance-Analysis/README.md

    #### Stock Performance

-   Here We are analysis each stocks using Beta (5 Years monthly) value which helps to find the better performing stock in each sector.
+   Here We analyzed each stocks using Beta (5 Years monthly) value which helps to find the better performing stock in each sector.

    > **Beta is a measure of a stock's volatility in relation to the overall market**